 .NET is a new-generation computing and communication platform built to simplify application development in the highly distributed environment of the third-generation Internet.
 It is based on open Internet standards and protocols and achieves a high degree of interactivity between heterogeneous languages and platforms.

-.Net includes Common Language Runtime (Common Language Runtime) and .Net framework class library.
+.NET includes Common Language Runtime (CLR) and .NET class library.

-What is the .Net framework class library?
+What is the .NET class library?
 What is included?

-The .Net framework class library is built on the basis of runtime object-oriented features, and a set of reusable classes (Class) tightly integrated with CLR (Common Language Runtime).
+The .NET class library is built on the basis of runtime object-oriented features, and a set of reusable classes (Class) tightly integrated with CLR (Common Language Runtime).
 It greatly simplifies software development, and it is easy to integrate seamlessly with third-party components.

 - Console application.

-.Net supports more than 20 languages including C#, Visual Basic, Managed C++, and Jsript.
+.NET supports more than 20 languages including C#, Visual Basic, Managed C++, and Javasript.